scalikejdbc/scalikejdbc.github.io/source/documentation/configuration.html.md

 ## Configuration

 <hr/>
-The following 3 things should be configured.
+To use ScalikeJDBC, the following three factors need to be proplery configured.

 <hr/>
 ### Loading JDBC Drivers
 <hr/>

-In advance, some JDBC drivers must be loaded by using
+Before using JDBC drivers, they must be explicitly loaded using either:

 ```
 Class.forName(String)